LucasDelfino92/morrowindsharp/mw#.md

 [**Incarnates Overhauled**](https://www.nexusmods.com/morrowind/mods/49232)
 Changes the armor and clothes of some of the ghosts, so that now an ashlander wears ashlander clothes, a warrior of the Temple wears Indoril armor, Erur-Dan wears his cuirass, Hort-Ledd wears his robe, and so on.

-> This edit of [**Cavern of the Incarnate Overhaul**](https://www.nexusmods.com/morrowind/mods/42860) removes all edits minus those of the False Incarnates.

 [**Silt Strider Animation Restored**](https://www.nexusmods.com/morrowind/mods/44150)
 Restores previously unused Silt Strider animation - it was present in the model, but never played in the game itself because of the lack of the necessary script.
 It also comes with a previously unused sound.